CodeNow/pheidi/README.md

 Pheidi is a Ponos worker-sever responsible for sending all kind of notifications from Runnable to 3d party systems.

-Currenly there is intgeration with Slack and GitHub Pull Requests.
+Currently there is integration with Slack and GitHub Pull Requests.
 In the long-term we can have other providers: email, hipchat etc.

 ## Flow